 Caroline is a freelance editor and editorial tutor.
 She has worked in the book publishing industry for nearly three decades.
 Caroline has been a trustee of Bede House for 25 years, including several as Chair of trustees.
 She takes a particular interest in the Bede Youth project and fundraising.

 Shane is a local resident who joined Bede in 2020.
 He is an architect who has led mixed-use projects across London.
-Shane takes an interest in facilities management, and is supporting the charity as they plan ahead for a smooth transition to new purpose-built premises at the base of Maydew House.
+Shane is supporting the charity with its facilities management.

 Senior Management Team